ThermalSpan/russWAM/README.md

 # russWAM

-This is my implementation of the Warren abstract machine.
-More information to follow.
+This is my implementation of Warren's Abstract Machine (WAM.)
+This is a work in progress, expect it to be done in around two months time.
+My most important resource has been <a href="http://wambook.sourceforge.net">"Warren's Abstract Machine: A Tutorial Reconstruction"</a> by Hassan Aït-Kaci.
+As the code base (read: documentation) grows, I will make it more explicit what segments drew heavily from his work.

 ### Online Resources